doc-han/LibGenesis/README.md

     })
 ```

-3. How the returned array of objects look like
+3. Book Download

+Just a get request to the link in the returned objects will start the download

 ```javascript
     [